ekkinox/yai/docs/_pages/getting-started.md

 ## What is `Yo` ?

-`Yo` is an AI powered assistant for your terminal, unleashing the power of AI to streamline your command line experience.
+`Yo` is an assistant for your terminal, unleashing the power of artificial intelligence to streamline your command line experience.

 It is already aware of your:
 - operating system & distribution